-100RC has brought valuable experience, resources and connections Participation in the global network of cities developing their resilience strategies enabled us to exchange experiences, and Wellington has been an active member of the network.
+100RC has brought valuable experience, resources and connections to Wellington.

+Participation in the global network of cities developing their resilience strategies enabled us to exchange experiences, and Wellington has been an active member of the network.
 We shared knowledge and experience with cities facing similar challenges, including Boulder, Rotterdam, Singapore and Melbourne.
 Some of the ideas we came across are outlined in this strategy.

 We are also working with a range of 100RC platform partners - a group of leading service providers who offer in-kind support to member cities.
 Among those are Veolia and The Nature Conservancy.

 100RC supports a view of resilience that includes not just the shocks (such as earthquakes, fires, and floods), but also chronic stresses that weaken the fabric of a city on a day-to-day or cyclical basis.
 This view of resilience is not only about how to maintain a functioning city in emergency situations, but also how to contribute to a higher quality of life by enhancing economic, environmental and social outcomes during good times.

 We used 100RC tools such as the City Resilience Framework (CRF) to ensure all of our projects generate resilience co-benefits.
 Instead of focussing on individual hazards we have focussed on actions that will build qualities such as flexibility, robustness, integration, resourcefulness, inclusivity and continuous learning into all of the city systems - our regulation, communities, infrastructure, and knowledge networks - so Wellington can survive and thrive no matter what shocks or stresses occur.

-At the action workshop we came up 600 ideas to improve Wellington's resilience.
+At the action workshop we came up with 600 ideas to improve Wellington's resilience.
 Using the CRF as a guide we then developed "power initiatives" that generate the most benefits across multiple resilience drivers, engage a broad range of people, and generate equitable outcomes in the short and long term.
 We have settled on 30 projects that complement each other and apply across multiple goals and programmes.

 The process allowed Wellingtonians to define resilience for their own city, and to come up with the most important areas for investment.
 This was no easy task, as it quickly became clear that the word resilience means different things to different people.
 It was very important to build on experiences around the world and to understand what resilience means for Wellington.
 Once there was a common understanding, it became much easier to challenge the status quo, and to focus on the areas and initiatives that could really make a difference.

-City Resilience Framework City Resilience Framework (CRF) identifies 12 drivers of resilient cities across the areas of health and wellbeing, economy and society, infrastructure and environment, and leadership and strategy.
+City Resilience Framework

+The City Resilience Framework (CRF) identifies 12 drivers of resilient cities across the areas of health and wellbeing, economy and society, infrastructure and environment, and leadership and strategy.
 We used this tool to assess the completeness of our current initiatives and understand various city systems' ability to cope with shocks and stresses.
 We also used it to ensure we had a representative sample of people and organisations contributing to the development of the strategy.
-The tool enabled us to focus on the key areas where Wellington needs to change, and to ensure that the initiatives identified will make the best ongoing contribution to building the city's resilience.
+The tool enabled us to broaden thinking in Wellington beyond disaster preparedness and recovery and ensure that the initiatives identified will make the best ongoing contribution to building the city's resilience.

-Implementing Wellington's Resilience Strategy Producing a strategy is not the end of thinking about resilience it's the beginning.
-An Implementation Plan will assign responsibilities and resources to ensure the projects are delivered and their resilience value realised.
-Collectively, the projects will begin the process of integrating resilience thinking into all decisions affecting the future of our city, including long-term planning.
-A number of leaders have been identified and organised into a Resilience Steering Group that will empower key sectors to integrate and adapt resilience thinking into their work.
-Steering Group members have been drawn from Central Government; the social and housing sectors; Wellington, Hutt City and Porirua City councils; Civil Defence; the insurance and commercial sectors; and academia.
-As well as monitoring progress, the group will undertake a 3-year review early in 2020 to provide recommendations to further improve the strategy.
-This could include amending the project list in consideration of lessons learned, refining our goals and programmes, and reviewing our resilience challenges to ensure they remain relevant.
-The Steering Group will formally report to Wellington, Porirua and Hutt City councils annually in February.
-Wellington Resilience Strategy 100 Resilient Cities 13 Reading this strategy This strategy is about change.
+Reading this strategy

+This strategy is about change.
 Current and future changes to the ocean, land and our society will drive our decisions.

-This strategy is divided in two parts Our resilience story Our resilience story tells how we coped with challenges in the past and how we hope to in the future, and sets the vision for Resilient Wellington.
-Chapter 1 Looking back.
+This strategy is divided in two parts

+Our resilience story

+Our resilience story tells how we coped with challenges in the past and how we hope to in the future, and sets the vision for Resilient Wellington.

-Chapter 2
+Looking back.

 2020s - Our society is transforming.

-Chapter 3

 2030s - The earth is moving.

-Chapter 4 2040s - The sea is rising.
+2040s - The sea is rising.